 Brushable White Enamel Saves The Day!

 Unfortunately, I ran into issues with the coverage of this white paint.
 To fix it, I switched over to General Finishes new Brushable White Enamel.

 This product is incredible!
 It combines bright white paint with a durable topcoat, providing a 2 in 1 product that’s super convenient!
 The built in topcoat also helps to prevent yellowing because it’s not being applied separately – it’s part of the paint.

 I think the results speak for themselves!

-I painted a layer of Dark Chocolate Milk Paint underneath the white paint, so I simply rubbed away the edges of the piece, revealing the brown paint instead of the wood.
+The layer of Dark Chocolate Milk Paint underneath the white paint helped with distressing too!
+I simply rubbed away the edges of the piece, revealing the brown paint instead of the wood.
 That way, I wouldn’t rub away the primer and the cherry wood finish is still sealed.